 If you really want to master exposure, reading about it isn’t enough.
 You also need to go out into the field and practice what you’ve learned.
 There’s no quick-and-dirty way to pick up a skill like this.
+But if you can lay a solid groundwork, you’ll be at a huge advantage when you go out and practice it for yourself.
+The goal of this comprehensive article is to teach you all the basics that you need to know about exposure.

 So, why does shutter speed really matter?
 There are two main reasons:

 Second, the only other big effect is the motion blur in your images.
 Not surprisingly, a long shutter speed (such as five seconds) captures anything that moves during the exposure.
-If a person walks by, they might appear as a featureless streak across the image, since they aren’t in one place long enough for the five-second exposure to capture them sharply.
+If a person walks by, they might appear as a featureless streak across the image, since they aren’t in one place long enough for the long exposure to capture them sharply.
 That’s called motion blur.

 Take a look at the images below.
 Here, I was taking pictures on a windy day.
 The foreground grass and the waves behind them were all moving quickly.
 As you can see, depending upon my shutter speed, there was a major difference in motion blur: